Alexander89/actyx-vscode/README.md

 ## AQL Syntax

-This extension contributes syntax highlighting for **AQL** in TypeScript and JavaScript files.
+This extension contributes syntax highlighting for **AQL** in TypeScript, JavaScript, C#, PHP, Java files.

 As soon as a string starts with `FROM` or `FEATURES(` It turns into an AQL string.